-Currently, the former Department of Motor Vehicles licensing building is located on a parcel of land that sits on the northeast corner of The Mounts Botanical Garden of Palm Beach County.
-The Garden exists to support the educational mission of the Palm Beach County Cooperative Extension Service whose office is adjacent to the Garden and the DMV facility.
-The Garden has extensive collections of native and exotic trees, shrubs, flowers, and grasses that are used for teaching, display, research and conservation.
+Mounts Botanical Garden has extensive collections of native and exotic trees, shrubs, flowers, and grasses that are used for teaching, display, research and conservation.
 More than 2,000 species of tropical and subtropical plants are cultivated to educate and inspire the public and provide opportunities for people of all ages and backgrounds to learn the art, science, and joy of gardening.
 Additionally, it promotes a meaningful experience within nature, environmental stewardship, and sense of place within Palm Beach County.

 In 1991, a design team was asked to prepare a master plan, which was revised in 2004, for the Botanical Garden that would enable it to expand and be used as an important teaching and research arm for the horticultural and agricultural community.
-Under this plan, the current site of the DMV office would become an integral part of the future Education Center.
+Under this plan, the current site of the DMV office on Military Trail would become an integral part of the future Education Center.